jasoncatchpole/SloDB/README.md

 ![Different times of day](/readme_images/different_times.png)

 ### Example video sequence
+Here is one of the videos from the dataset to get a feel for the motion sequence captured.
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=CAeCfXi1LsU" target="_blank"><img src="http://img.youtube.com/vi/CAeCfXi1LsU/0.jpg"
 alt="Example video from SloDB" width="360" height="289" border="10" /></a>